 In a bowl, combine the diced, cooked chicken, cranberries, celery, onion, apple, and walnuts, if using.

 In a cup or small bowl, combine 4 tablespoons of mayonnaise. the lemon juice, curry powder, if using, salt, and pepper.

 Stir the mayonnaise mixture into the chicken, adding more mayonnaise as needed for moisture and for flavor.

 Line the bread or sandwich buns with lettuce leaves and spread the chicken salad on the lettuce.
 Or serve the chicken salad on lettuce-lined plates with slices of avocado or tomatoes.

 - Instead of curry powder, consider adding a dash of Creole or Cajun seasoning to taste.

-- Seedless red grapes, halved, may be used in place of the dried cranberries, or replace the dried cranberries with raisins.
+- Seedless red grapes, halved, may be used in place of the dried cranberries, or replace the dried cranberries with raisins or goji berries.